Website Testing Checklist – Best Practices, Techniques, and Free Usability Tools

 In this article, we’re listing the website testing checklist.
 But before that, here are some key benefits of website testing that you should know about.

-- Web testing can improve your website’s layout so that it can showcase only the relevant information on your website.
+- Web testing can improve your website’s layout to showcase only the relevant information on your website.

 - It can raise on-site conversion, sales, clicks, and visits.

-- Moreover, it can help you get rid of all the underperforming elements on your website, such as bad links, ads, buttons, text, code, etc. that detract from your message.
+- Moreover, it can help you eliminate all the underperforming elements on your website, such as bad links, ads, buttons, text, code, etc. that detract from your message.

 - In addition, it outlines a clear sales funnel for your website.